mongonta0716/stack-chan-tester/README_en.md

     * Button B: toggles between X and Y axis
     * Button C: Increase offset
     * Button B long press: Out the mode to adjust.

+## Button handling in CoreS3
+CoreS3 has changed the handling of buttons because the BtnA, B, and C parts of Core2 have been replaced by cameras and microphones. <br>
+The screen is divided vertically into three parts: left: BtnA, center: BtnB, and right: BtnC.

 # Requirement Libraries
 ※ If it does not work with the latest version, try matching the library version.
 - [M5Unified](https://github.com/m5stack/M5Unified) v0.0.7